 Recently added: Treating allergic rhinitis and asthma together: could it lessen the socioeconomic burden?
 Allergic rhinitis is a common comorbidity for patients with asthma, but how does the treatment of allergic rhinitis affect the socioeconomic burden of asthma?
 Dr Glenis Scadding shares her expert opinion on how treating the two conditions together could reduce the burden.

-Details include the pathophysiology of the inflammation driving allergic rhinitis (an IgE-mediated immune response can be caused by a number of triggers), sesitisation and the role of antigen-presenting cells, CD4+ T cells and Th2 cells.
-Symptoms including the 'allergic salute' and comorbidities such as allergic cojunctivitis, nasal polyps and otitis media are highlighted.
+Details include the pathophysiology of the inflammation driving allergic rhinitis, an IgE-mediated immune response which can be caused by a number of triggers; sesitisation and the role of antigen-presenting cells; CD4+ T cells and Th2 cells; symptoms, including the 'allergic salute'; and comorbidities such as allergic cojunctivitis, nasal polyps and otitis media.

 Management algorithms include the MACVIA-CDSS and integrated care pathways, such as the MASK-rhinitis ICP, are discussed.
 Treatment options include antihistamines, corticosteroids, anticholinergics, leukotriene receptor antagonists, cromones and their combinations to help fight allergic rhinitis symptoms.

 Recently updated: The Allergy Awareness, Diagnosis, Management and Treatment sections have recently been updated, including the addition of a new page entitled 'Important Differences Between Treatment Options?'

 A comprehensive resource covering all aspects of awareness, diagnosis, management and treatment of allergic rhinitis, offering in-depth information on the latest treatment strategies.